 - Gastrointestinal Diseases

 - Inflammatory Bowel Diseases

-The goals of our Stem Cell therapy for inflammatory bowel diseases are to:
+The goals of using MSC+ Cells for inflammatory bowel diseases are to:

 - Relieve the pain and symptoms of Crohn’s disease